gcross/LogicGrowsOnTrees/TUTORIAL.md

 otherwise, where again the `checkpoint` allows you to resume the search at some point in the future if you wish.

-There is also an `exploreTreeUntilFoundUsingPull`, function which is similar to this function except that it gathers the results in a different way.
+There is also an `exploreTreeUntilFoundUsingPull` function, which is similar to this function except that it gathers the results in a different way.
 The difference between them is that `exploreTreeUntilFoundUsingPull` sums results locally on each worker until either a progress update is requested or the